RSS

 11. How do GST and taxes apply?

-GST is charged on new properties, including presales.
+In addition to the property transfer tax, 5 % GST is charged on all new properties, including presales.
 Buyers may qualify for rebates based on the purchase price.
 Property taxes apply once ownership transfers.

 12. What happens if the project isn't completed?